Docutils | Overview | About | Users | Reference | Developers

 .SH NAME

-man \- an interface to the on-line reference manuals
+man \- an interface to the system reference manuals

 .SH SYNOPSIS